KatherineMichel/digital-commonplace/to-read.md

 https://schlaf.me/2018/12/24/how-to-conduct-an-annual-life-review-that-will-catapult-you-into-the-new-year/comment-page-1/#comment-217 | How to Conduct an Annual Life Review That Will Catapult You into the New Year – Schlaf.me
 -->

-https://twitter.com/kathleencodes/status/1212945670849490945 | Kathleen Vignos on Twitter: "I’m finding Deep Work by Cal Newport an excellent new year’s read.
-4 approaches for deep concentration: 1/Monastic: only deep work 2/Bimodal: short retreats or seasons 3/Rhythmic: daily regular habit 4/Journalistic: alternating betw deep &amp; shallow thru the day.
-I use # 2; you?" / Twitter
+Deep Work by Cal Newport

 https://gettingthingsdone.com/ | Getting Things Done® - David Allen's GTD® Methodology